mharris382/mharris382.github.io/_portfolio/elementals.md

   - text: "**Tools:**"
   - text: "Cinemachine plugin"
 images_folder: "/assets/images/elementals/"
+diagram_row:
+    - image_path: /assets/images/elementals/character-movement-system-diagram.png
+      excerpt: "A key architectural design decision was to separate Monobehaviours into two categories: systems and data.
+The data components would not contain any (or very limited) methods or functionality.
+The diagram shows how the character movement system was implemented using this shared data component pattern."
+      url: /assets/images/elementals/
+      btn_label: "View Diagram"
+      btn_class: btn--primary
 ---

 This was my senior capstone project.
 I had made a simple platformer game during the second annual Go Godot jam and shared it with my capstone team suggesting that we remake and improve it in Unity.
 I wanted to finish the gameplay loop that had been prototyped during that jam.